 Introduction

-Active microwave reflectometry is commonly employed for both electron density profile and fluctuation measurements [1-2].
+Active microwave reflectometer is widely employed for both electron density equilibrium profile and fluctuation measurements [1-2].
 The cutoff layer is usually assumed to be an ideal flat surface for reflection, which ensures a neat interpretation of the diagnostic data.
 For instance, the density fluctuation level is proportional to the phase variation level.
 However, the assumption is questionable in real case considering the 2-D density fluctuations (both in the radial and in the poloidal direction) developed on cutoff layer with different spatial scales.
 Consequently, the perturbed cutoff layer would act like a diffraction grating and the reflected wave scatters over a large solid angle.
 Since the distance between the cutoff layer and the receiver is usually much larger than the “diffraction distance”, the possible resulted interference will make it difficult to interpret data.
-Thus a Gaussian optical collecting system with large-aperture is proposed to help reconstruct the correct wavefront at the receiver location [3-4], which re-assure the clean and simple data interpretation.
-With the aid of large-aperture optical collecting system, it is nature to replace the single detector with 1-D detector array and increase the number of probe beams with different incident frequencies, which realize the microwave imaging reflectometry (MIR) diagnostic system.
-With the capability to visualize the 2-D density fluctuations in the small cross-section in Tokamks and Stellarators, MIR has been developed in TEXTOR [5], DIII-D [6], WEST [7], KSTAR [8], LHD [9] and HL-2A [10].
-However, the actual performance of these systems is far from satisfactory, compared with the tremendous success of another turbulent visulization diagnostics, electron cyclotron emission imaging (ECEI).
-The published images of 2-D density fluctuations are very limited.
+Thus a front-end Gaussian optical collective receiving system with large-aperture is proposed to help reconstruct the correct wavefront at the receiver position [3-4], which re-assure the clean and simple data interpretation.
+With the aid of large-aperture optical collective receiving system, it is nature to replace the single detector with 1-D detector vertical array and increase the number of transmitter frequencies, which realize the microwave imaging reflectometer (MIR) diagnostic system [Add reference about the MIR principle].
+With the capability to visualize the 2D electron density fluctuations in the poloidal and radial cross-section on the Tokamaks and Stellarators, MIR systems had been developed in TEXTOR [5], DIII-D [6], WEST [7], KSTAR [8], LHD [9] and HL-2A [10].
+Unlike the passive 2D imaging radiometer, Electron Cyclotron Emission Imaging (ECEI), MIR measurements encounter greater challenges in achieving clear 2D density fluctuation imaging.
+These challenges stem from complex coherent wave receiving, interference between different poloidal and radial channels, and potential misalignment between the transmitter wavefront and the plasma cutoff layer.
+Despite these difficulties, the MIR system offers a unique capability for co-located and simultaneous measurements of both density and temperature fluctuations alongside ECEI.
+This capability is essential and highly valuable for studying MHD instabilities and turbulence transport in long-pulse plasma discharges.
+A clear understanding of these physical phenomena is crucial for the design and safe operation of fusion plasma devices.

-MIR has also been developed for EAST tokamak [11] and laboratory characterization has been given [12].
-Fig.1 depicts the installation layout of 2-D microwave imaging reflectometry (MIR) diagnostic system on EAST, together with ECEI co-located on the same port.
-First, an extended region of the plasma is illuminated with a combined microwave beam with multiple frequencies, each frequency corresponds to a specific cutoff layer.
-The transmitting optics transforms the curvature of the illuminating wavefront to roughly match the poloidal shape of the plasma cutoff layer.
-The wavefront curvature matching ensures a nearly constant phase front projected on the fluctuating cut-off layer so that it can be approximated as normal incidence, thereby ensuring that a sufficient fraction of the reflecting electromagnetic power will be coupled back for detection.
-The reflected beam goes back through plasma and is collected by collection optics with specific optics utilized to image the curved cut-off layer onto the mini-lens detector array.
-A beam splitter is used to separate the illumination waves from the reflected signals.
-The spatial structure of the density fluctuation near the cutoff layer is determined by the reconstruction of the reflected wavefront at the image plane, thereby restoring the integrity of the phase measurement [13].
+The EAST MIR system was developed and implemented following the laboratory characterization [12], sharing part of its front-end optics and vacuum port with the Electron Cyclotron Emission Imaging diagnostic, as illustrated in Fig. 1.
+The MIR transmitter beam (Tx) operates at eight distinct frequencies, enabling density fluctuation measurements at varying depths.
+The transmitter optics adjust the beam wavefront to closely match the curvature of the plasma cutoff layer, ensuring near-normal incidence across different poloidal heights for 2D measurements [Zhu, Y., et al., "The general optics structure of millimeter-wave imaging diagnostic on tokamak." *Journal of Instrumentation*, 11.01 (2016): P01004].
+This wavefront matching maintains a nearly constant phase front at the fluctuating cutoff layer, optimizing the coupling of reflected beam power back to the receiver system and enhancing measurement signal quality.
+The receiving optics (Rx) then collect the reflected beams from the curved plasma cutoff layer.
+As depicted in Fig. 1, a W-band beam splitter separates the transmitted and received beams.
+The spatial structure of density fluctuations near the cutoff layer is reconstructed by analyzing the reflected wavefront at the image plane, preserving the accuracy of phase measurements.
+[13].